o3de/o3de.org/content/docs/userguide/components/sky-highlight.md

 ---
-description: ' Use the &ALYlong; Sky Highlight component to add bursts of light to the sky. '
+description: ' Use the Amazon Lumberyard Sky Highlight component to add bursts of light to the sky. '
 title: Sky Highlight
 ---